 After almost two years closed for renovations, the galleries are finally open.
 The grand celebration was called Illuminasia.
 Lots of cool stuff for the kids and some lovely music and some frustratingly long lines for food (the bao was excellent, but not worth the thirty minute wait).

-There’s a nice exhibit on cats in ancient Egypt and a genuinely inspiring exhibit called ‘Encountering the Buddha’ that I can’t wait to see again (it does well with a complicated subject, without ‘dumbing’ things down; it’s a great exhibit for an audience that is not a specialist in the subject, but is reasonably educated).
+There’s a nice exhibit on cats in ancient Egypt and a genuinely inspiring exhibit called ‘Encountering the Buddha’ that I can’t wait to see again.

 On a recent Sunday, I visited the Holocaust Museum with some friends.
 It was only my second visit and just as sad and moving as the first time; it’s hard not to feel tears welling up at various junctures.

 The Holocaust, as a historical event, is sui generis.
 It is not there to be our metaphor.
 It is too singular.

 But good God, it is simply impossible to visit that museum and see the history and artifacts leading up to the Holocaust being possible and not think about the terrible act, the bigoted act, the ignorant act, the base act, the racist act undertaken by our president.